seznam/ima/docs/server/performance.md

 ## Custom Degradation

-For more advanced control over when to use SPA or SPA prefetch mode, implement a custom degradation function:
+For advanced control over when to use SPA or SPA prefetch mode, you can optionally implement custom degradation functions.
+This gives you full control based on your application's needs.

 ```javascript title="server/config/environment.js"
 module.exports = {